 As people settle down in personal relationships, buy houses, have kids in school and find careers they enjoy, they stay with an organization longer.
 Turnover rates for employees ages 36-45 are 2 percent, ages 46-55 are 1.6 percent and ages over 55 are 1.3 percent per month.

 With all of the various influences on retention, it's important to understand how they affect your organization and what you can do to improve and manage employee retention.
 We will be exploring this in our next post, "How to Know if You Have a Retention Problem."

-We will be publishing this series as a white paper.
-If you would like to receive the ADP Research Institute Report on Getting Talent Retention Right, register here.
+If you would like to receive the ADP Research Institute Report on Getting Your Retention Strategy Right, register here.
 It's coming this summer 2018.